shreeshailaya/C-DAC-Notes/Data structure/Readme.md

 ### Queue

-- there is two element i.e front and rear
+- there are two elements. i.e, front and rear
 - there is enqueue=insert and dequeue=retrive
 - Insert element
 	- check whether queue is full or not